TOP

 1972 Miwok camp.

 There is, perhaps, something about Lodi itself that engenders this consciousness.
 Contrary to many of our assumptions, the Plains Miwok, the region's original inhabitants, were not passive hunter-gatherers sustained entirely by the grace of Mother Nature.
-But rather, they were pro-active, conscientious stewards of the land.
-There is a wonderful visual display at the San Joaquin County Historical Museum in Lodi's Micke Grove Regional Park which tells their story: How the Plains Miwok were known to practice selective burning, pruning, weeding, digging, harvesting and sowing, and cared for hundreds of species of plants supplying their food, medicine and raw materials for their way of life.
+Rather, they were pro-active, conscientious stewards of the land.
+There is a wonderful visual display at the San Joaquin County Historical Museum in Lodi's Micke Grove Regional Park which tells their story: How the Plains Miwok were known to practice selective burning, pruning, weeding, digging, harvesting, and sowing, and cared for hundreds of species of plants supplying their food, medicine and raw materials for their way of life.

 The Miwok also played an active role in the habitats of the animals and birds important to their lives.
-Their life among the fresh-water marshes along the rivers called for periodic burning and management of the tules (bulrushes) and cattails utilized for food, baskets, clothing, houses, boats and other purposes.
-Low intervention maintenance of marshland also helped to sustain open water for fish, salmon and Pacific Flyway waterfowl.
+Their life among the fresh-water marshes along the rivers called for periodic burning and management of the tules (bulrushes) and cattails utilized for food, baskets, clothing, houses, boats, and other purposes.
+Low intervention maintenance of marshland also helped to sustain open water for fish, salmon, and Pacific Flyway waterfowl.
 They netted and trapped ducks and geese in the marshes, and quail and other birds in the woodlands.
-They also hunted deer, tule elk, pronghorn antelope, rabbits and other animals sharing this river environment.
+They also hunted deer, tule elk, pronghorn antelope, rabbits, and other animals sharing this river environment.

 1924 print of Miwok fisherman.

-These sustainable practices are echoed in multiple aspects of today's LODI RULES for Sustainable Winegrowing; particularly the restoration of native riparian flora and fauna aggressively pursued by generational family-driven companies such as Vino Farms, LangeTwins Family Winery & Vineyards and Heritage Oak Winery.
+These sustainable practices are echoed in multiple aspects of today's LODI RULES for Sustainable Winegrowing; particularly the restoration of native riparian flora and fauna aggressively pursued by generational family-driven companies such as Vino Farms, LangeTwins Family Winery & Vineyards, and Heritage Oak Winery.

 One of the most majestic natural resources of the Mokelumne River watershed area was Quercus lobata, known as the valley oak.
-This species of oak is endemic to areas of California where the soil is deep, rich and replete with water, and there is no area in the state where the soil is deepest, richest and has the most immediate access to water than the vicinity of the Mokelumne River between the Sierra Nevada and the California Delta.
+This species of oak is endemic to areas of California where the soil is deep, rich, and replete with water, and there is no area in the state where the soil is deepest, richest, and has the most immediate access to water than the vicinity of the Mokelumne River between the Sierra Nevada and the California Delta.

 Illustration of feathered and tattooed Miwok in Harry Knill's book, Great Indians of California.